US STOCKS-Wall Street ends down, pulled lower by growth stocks

 Volume on U.S. exchanges was 10.91 billion shares, compared with the 12.95 billion average over the last 20 trading days.

-(Reporting by Stephen Culp; additional reporting by Shreyashi Sanyal and Amruta Khandekar in Bengaluru; editing by Grant McCool)
+(Reporting by Stephen Culp; additional reporting by Shreyashi Sanyal and Amruta Khandekar in Bengaluru, and by Noel Randewich in Oakland, Calif.; editing by Grant McCool)

 ((stephen.culp@thomsonreuters.com; 646-223-6076;))